-ADHD Medications for Adults and Children: ADD Stimulants, Nonstimulants & More
+ADHD Medication Options: Stimulants, Nonstimulants & More

-ADHD Medications for Adults and Children: Which Are Best?
+ADHD Medication Treatments: Which Are Best?

 The number of medications available to treat attention deficit hyperactivity disorder (ADHD or ADD) is overwhelming at best, and the process for selecting the best ADHD medication for you or your child, or deciding to medicate at all, is incredibly personal.